< All insights & articles

 In many cases, the next step is to send a formal letter of demand.
 This letter usually sets out the amount owed, the reason the debt is due, the deadline for payment, and what may happen if payment is not made.

 The Disputes Tribunal is designed to be quicker, cheaper and less formal than court.
 It is generally used for genuine disputes involving smaller civil claims.
-Lawyers usually cannot represent parties at the hearing, although legal advice can still be helpful before filing a claim.
+Lawyers usually cannot represent parties at the hearing, although we can advise you on the strength of your claim, whether a claim in the Disputes Tribunal is the best method of recovering the debt, and assist you with preparing and attending the Tribunal.

 What if the debt is not disputed?